canonical/maas/services/README.rst

 services that are required.
 These are all defined in subdirectories in ``services/``.

-See the paragraph 'Development services' in HACKING.txt for more information.
+See the paragraph 'Development services' in HACKING.rst for more information.